marceljuenemann/rxdb-supabase/README.md

 Future TODO:
 * Sync only portion of the table (e.g. a where that will hold true for all rows)
   * Could be implemented with a callback passed in options
   * Better to focus on SupabaseOfflineCache, probably?
+Well, it's very easy to do though
 * Maybe __deleted table in the future?